Welcome to day 22 of the zero waste challenge. Today it’s getting hairy.

 At some stage, we all have to pull out the razor and shave.
 But how waste free is our shaving?

-Often the razors in the supermarket are only a couple of bucks, but then they get you with the expensive refill blades.
-When you look at the aisle, you will notice that each and every single one of them is either wrapped in plastic or totally made out of plastic, except for the blade itself.
+Often, the supermarket razors are only a couple of bucks, but they get you with the expensive refill blades.
+When you look at the aisle, you will notice that every single one is either wrapped in plastic or totally made out of plastic, except for the blade itself.

 But why not opt-in for a razor that: